-During her career in private practice, Sara has represented many different companies, executives, and licensed professionals.
-She serves clients in a variety of industries, including health care, pharmaceuticals, medical devices, financial services, and real estate development
+During her career in private practice, Sara has represented many different companies, executives and licensed professionals.
+She serves clients in a variety of industries, including health care, pharmaceutical, medical devices, financial services and real estate development

 Practice Areas and Experience

 Sara has handled both white collar criminal defense matters and complex civil litigation.
 She represents clients in state and federal courts, in administrative hearings, and in government investigations and enforcement actions.